opticyclic/npp-puppet-lint/README.txt

 = History =

+0.3.1   - Bug fixes
+        - List control now supports multiple selection (use Ctrl+A to select all lints)
+        - Added clipboard copy for the selected lints (use Ctrl+C)

 0.3.0   - New option "Predefined (, separated)" added in Options dialog;
           this option should be used to specify the names of predefined global variables